historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 ***

 ## Journey
 In this course, you will be introduced to what Catholic theology is, what its distinctive features and principles are, and why Catholic belief is reasonable.
-In so doing, you will deepen your understanding of yourself as a rational, free being, capable of affirming what is true and of freely embracing the purpose of you existence.
+In so doing, you will deepen your understanding of yourself as a rational, free being, capable of affirming what is true and of freely embracing the purpose of your existence.

 ## Destination

 By the end of the semester:

 1. You will explain the reasonableness of the Christian worldview in terms of human rationality and freedom.
-2. You will be able to define central Christian principles of faith, nature, grace, creation, and sin.
+2. You will be able to define the central Christian principles of faith, nature, grace, creation, and sin.
-3. You will explain the historical veracity of the Gospel accounts through a thorough analysis of issues of dating, genre, authorship, and external and internal witnesses.
+3. You will be able to explain the historical veracity of the Gospel accounts through a thorough analysis of issues of dating, genre, authorship, and external and internal witnesses.
-4. You will articulate the notion of Christian revelation, as well as modern objections.
+4. You will be able to articulate the notion of Christian revelation, as well as modern objections.

 I, Dr. Stephan, will consider anything short of this to be a failure—most likely mine, but possibly yours.
 This must be a team effort.

-To that end, we have a Faith, Reason, & Revelation Class Survey and Contract in the "Start" page in Blackboard that all of us, myself included, are required to complete and sign by the end of the first week.
+To that end, we have a "Faith, Reason, & Revelation Class Survey and Contract" in the "Start" page in Blackboard that everyone, myself included, is required to complete and sign by the end of the first week.

 Above all, note that you are expected:
 1. To do all assigned readings and watch or listen to all assigned lectures every week.
-2. To be prepared for engaging full-group and small group discussions every class meeting.
+2. To be prepared for engaging full-group and small group discussions at every required meeting.

 ***